None (liturgy): Byzantine Rite

 In the Eastern Orthodox and Greek Catholic Churches the office of the Ninth Hour is normally read by a single Reader and has very little variation in it.
-Three fixed psalms are read at the Third Hour: Psalms 83, 84, and 85 (LXX).
+Three fixed psalms are read at the Ninth Hour: Psalms 83, 84, and 85 (LXX).
 The only variable portions for most of the year are the Troparia (either one or two) and Kontakion of the Day.
 The service ends with the Prayer of the Ninth Hour by Saint Basil the Great.

 During Great Lent a number of changes in the office take place.
 On Monday through Thursday, after the three fixed psalms, the Reader says a kathisma from the Psalter.
 The Troparion of the Day is replaced by special Lenten hymns that are chanted with prostrations.
 Then a portion of the Ladder of Divine Ascent may be read.
 The Kontakion of the Day is replaced by special Lenten troparia.
 Near the end of the Hour, the Prayer of St. Ephraim is said, with prostrations.

 During Holy Week, on Great Monday, Tuesday, and Wednesday, the services are similar to those during Great Lent, except that there is no kathisma, and instead of the normal Lenten hymns which replace the Kontakion, the Kontakion of the day (i.e., that day of Holy Week) is chanted.
 On Great Thursday and Saturday, the Little Hours are more like normal.
 On Great Friday, the Royal Hours are chanted.

 During the Lesser Lenten seasons (Nativity Fast, Apostles' Fast and Dormition Fast) the Little Hours undergo changes similar to those during Great Lent, except the Lenten hymns are usually read instead of chanted, and there are no kathismata.
 In addition, on weekdays of the Lesser Fasts, an Inter-Hour (Greek: Mesorion) may be read immediately after each Hour (at least on the first day of the fast).
 The Inter-Hours may also be read during Great Lent if there is to be no reading from the Ladder of Divine Ascent at the Little Hours.
 The Inter-Hours follow the same general outline as the Little Hours, except they are shorter.